 before becoming the Big Damn Heroes.
 If they were busy with something else, but saw the crisis and dropped whatever they were doing in order to save the day, it's a case of Dudley Do-Right Stops to Help

-But note that a Big Damn Heroes moment doesn't have to succeed
+Note that a Big Damn Heroes moment doesn't have to succeed

 If this is done in an anticlimactic way, then it's a Deus ex Machina

-, and dooms it bad, of course.
+.
 When done right, it is a sure-fire way to get a Crowning Moment of Awesome

 A Super Trope